 The RTM release of Visual Studio 2012 has dropped support for targeting Windows XP and Windows Server 2003 for VC++ projects, requiring minimum Windows Vista and Windows Server 2008.
-After great demand Microsoft have brought back the support for those operating systems in Update 1.
-By default, the toolset for VC++ projects is set to Visual Studio 2012 (v110), but after installing Update 1 a new toolset called Visual Studio 2012 - Windows XP (v110_xp) is available (installed side-by-side).
+After great demand, Microsoft has brought back the support for those operating systems in Update 1.
+By default, the toolset for VC++ projects is set to Visual Studio 2012 (v110), but after installing Update 1, a new toolset called Visual Studio 2012 - Windows XP (v110_xp) is available (installed side-by-side).
 Change to this toolset if you want to still target Windows XP/Windows Server 2003.

 MFC ODBC Bugs

-Until fixes will be available it is possible to work-around these problems by deriving your own class from CDatabase and:
+Until fixes will be available, it is possible to work-around these problems by deriving your own class from

-For C++/CLI projects it is not possible to specify the version of the .NET framework you want to target from the IDE.
+For C++/CLI projects, it is not possible to specify the version of the .NET Framework you want to target from the IDE.
 The only available option is to manually set the desired value in the .vcxproj file.
-What you have to do is adding a <TargetFrameworkVersion> element under <PropertyGroup Label="Globals">.
+What you have to do is add a

-Regardless you use .NET 4.0 or .NET 4.5 (which share the same 4.0 CLR), you may run into a runtime error like this:
+Regardless of whether you use .NET 4.0 or .NET 4.5 (which share the same 4.0 CLR), you may run into a runtime error like this: